bekk/bekk-christmas/post/react/create-a-generic-table-component-with-typescript.md

 export default TableHeader;
 ```

-We are creating the header row for our table by mapping through our columns array.
-For each column we check if the width is defined.
-If not we use a default value to create our style.
-This way the user of Table is able to define how wide each column should be to better fit their data set.
-Then we set the header.
-By using our columns definition the user can decide the order of each column without having to alter the data set in any way.
+By using our columns definition the user can decide the order and width of each column without having to alter the data set in any way.
 If you want 'age' to be displayed before 'name' in our cat table, then all you do is define that in the columns definition.
 You can also decide to only display some of the properties in you data object.

 Lets look at TableRows.
 It takes in both data and columns as props.